-How did it get there?
-As learnt in science class, the air we breathe contains water in a gaseous state.
-The amount of water is measured in the compressed air industry by dew point and relative humidity.
-The hotter the air, the more water the compressed air can hold which is why we see so much more water in our compressed air on a hot summer day after it just rained.
-When we compress the air to 100 PSI (pounds per square inch), it’s volume is reduced to eight times its original volume (known a compression ratio) which is like squeezing a sponge.
-As this squeezing action takes place, the gaseous humidity goes through a phase transformation to a liquid state.
-This is because as the gas was compressed, it met its saturation point or 100% relative humidity, and no longer could hold the water in suspension.
-This is where the water that you just washed yourself with, came from!
+As we learned in science class, the air we breathe contains water in a gaseous state.
+The compressed air industry expresses the amount of water in a system by dewpoint and relative humidity.
+The warmer the air, the more water the compressed air can hold.
+This is why we see so much more water in our compressed air on a hot summer day after it has rained.
+When we compress the air to 100 PSI (pounds per square inch), the volume is reduced to eight times the original volume.
+This is known as compression ratio, and is like squeezing a sponge.
+As this squeezing action takes place, the gaseous humidity changes to a liquid state.
+As the gas was compressed, it met the saturation point or 100% relative humidity.
+It can no longer hold the water in suspension.
+That’s where the water that you washed yourself with, came from!

 Is dry compressed air important for me?
 Water is a corrosive.
-It not only rusts pipes, but accelerates wear on pneumatic valves and cylinders.
+Not only does it rust pipes, but it accelerates wear on pneumatic valves and cylinders.
 It also lowers the quality of your finished product by:

 - Causing fish eyes or orange peel effect on paint finishing